Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 Setup begins with configuring a cloud provider (today AWS, but more are coming soon) with your personal credentials for delegated access and an identity provider for secure access to the data plane.

-Next, as part of the environment creation process, users configure networking, security, and select Lightning cluster configuration options based on their use cases.
+Next, as part of the environment creation process, users can configure networking, security, and select among cluster configuration options based on their own use cases.

-After submitting the request,the Lightning control plane creates the required cloud infrastructure and sets up the environment with the Lightning cluster along with a Lightning Kubernetes operator.
+After submitting a cluster creation request, the Lightning Control Plane creates the required cloud infrastructure on the user account.
+This sets up a new Lightning Cluster along with a Lightning Kubernetes Operator.

 *******************************